 Go Back

-Cozy and inviting platter of authentic Mexican street corn with creamy sauce, cotija cheese, chili powder, and fresh lime wedges.
+Mexican street corn (elote) with creamy sauce, cotija cheese, chili powder, and fresh lime wedges on a cozy serving platter

 Mexican Street Corn (Elote)